littlelib/MinORM.jl/README.md

 ```julia
 Sql("select id, name from Test where id=$(P(32)));")
 ```
-The function 'P' is a closure that encapsulates the variable it receives and returns "?".
+The function 'P'(Parameters) is a closure that encapsulates the variable it receives and returns "?".
 The function Sql, which is also a closure, takes the created string and the encapsulated variables, and returns a StatementObject with both the parameterized SQL statement and the vector of encapsulated variables.
 You can also concatenate multiple StatementObjects using 'concat' function.
 ```julia
 a=Sql("ID=$(P(20230710))")